jj1bdx/emprng/README.md

 * [sfmt-erlang](https://github.com/jj1bdx/sfmt-erlang/) (SFMT19937)
 * [tinymt-erlang](https://github.com/jj1bdx/tinymt-erlang/) (TinyMT)

-## How to implement PRNG algorithms
+## How to implement PRNG algorithms on emprng

-* A master module `emprng` will accept the `random`-compatible entry functions
+* The master module `emprng` will accept the `random`-compatible entry functions
-* Each PRNG algorithm has one or more individual Erlang modules
+* Each PRNG algorithm has one or more individual Erlang module

 ## License

-Apache License 2.0 (individual PRNG may have less restrictive licenses)
+* Apache License 2.0 (individual PRNG may have less restrictive licenses)
+* See individual files for the license details